bitbar/test-samples/samples/testing-frameworks/appium/client-side/python/README.md

 File id to use in Bitbar capabilities in your test: 127314812
 ```

-The response message provides the application's cloud file name that
+The response message provides the application's cloud id that
-is the path to use with `bitbar_app` capability.
-From the above
+should be used with `bitbar_app` capability.
-example the path to store is: '127314812'.

 ## Common Settings in Example Tests